amelinium23/portfolio/README.md

 # My portfolio page

-This is my partfolio page.
+This is my portfolio page.